 If you don’t eat breakfast at your accommodation, there are plenty of cafes that will serve up a warm cup of coffee and numerous breakfast foods.
 Try San Sebas Café or Sunrise Café for a tasty variety.
 Our favorite café was Tutto Freddo.
 This popular spot offers great coffee, ice cream, sandwiches, salads, cakes, and more.

-The cheapest option we found was to go to your local market or bakery.
-At these markets, you can pick up various fruits and breads if desired.
-Some of them even have food courts of sorts.
-We had one of the most unique “breakfasts” during our entire time in South America at the local market in Cuenca.
+The most budget-friendly option we found was to go to the local market or bakery.
+At these markets, you can pick up various fruits and breads.
+Some of them also have food halls where you can sit and eat.
+We certainly had a unique breakfast at a local market in Cuenca (pictured below).
 It may not be quite the breakfast food you’re accustomed to, but it sure is a great deal!
-See it pictured below.

 For lunch, we definitely recommend the daily menu that many local places offer.
 For a great price, you can get a bowl of soup, a choice of one of the few main courses of the day, and a drink and/or desert.
 This way, we got to try some tasty local foods, and it was always such an awesome value.
 A couple places where we had great menu del días, or almuerzos, were El Tunel and Canaima, but there are so many more, including those at markets.